Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Introduction

-An immediate thought one might have is whether any standard no-regret learning algorithm would already suffice to eliminate the (obviously bad) dominated actions.
-The answer is indeed Yes, but with a crucial limitation that they may necessarily take \emph{exponentially} many rounds, as we will prove later.
-A key insight revealed from our formal results is that the notion of regret in multi-agent settings is not fully aligned with the performance in iterative dominance elimination.
+At this point, an immediate thought one might have is whether any standard no-regret learning algorithm would already suffice to eliminate the (obviously bad) dominated actions.
+The answer is indeed Yes, but with a crucial limitation that they may necessarily take \emph{exponentially} many rounds, as we will prove later in Section \ref{sec:barr}.
+A surprising insight revealed from our formal results is that the classic notion of \emph{regret} in multi-agent settings is not fully aligned with the performance of iterated dominance elimination.
 First, the history that standard no-regret algorithms exploit could become the inertia that impedes the iterative process of dominance elimination.
-This claim shall be self-evident in the proof of Theorem \ref{thm:nonconverge}.
+This claim shall be self-evident in the proof of Theorem~\ref{thm:nonconverge}.
 Second, the notion of ``regret'', designed for either stochastic or adversarial settings, fails to encourage the coordination that facilitates the iterative learning process of the learning agents.
-These observations echoes with the findings of \cite{viossat2013no} that the Hannan sets~\cite{hannan20164} may contain highly non-rationalizable outcomes.
+These observations echoes with the findings of \citet{viossat2013no} that the Hannan sets~\cite{hannan20164} may contain highly non-rationalizable outcomes.